JEAN ST. PIERRE

-Type: Epitheliod Sarcoma
+Type of Sarcoma: Epitheliod Sarcoma

 I was on summer break between my first and second year of nursing school.
-It was supposed to be no big deal; the routine was to have the surgery, then be in a cast for about two weeks.
-So I go to my post operation visit with the physician, and this is what I hear, “We sent the tissue to pathology,” the pathologist called to say they are concerned about the tissue sample, “They think you need to see a specialist.”
-I heard nothing after that; I left and went home.
-I was in a fog.
+It was supposed to be no big deal - the routine was to have the surgery, then be in a cast for about two weeks.
+At my post operation visit with the physician, this is what I hear, “We sent the tissue to pathology.
+The pathologist called to say they are concerned about the tissue sample.
+They think you need to see a specialist.”
+I heard nothing after that - I left and went home in a fog.
 Apparently an appointment was made for me to see an oncologist.
-I had to wait two weeks for an appointment due to a doctors’ convention going on the next week.

 I was referred to an oncologist at Mayo Clinic, but for some reason my insurance would not pay for this.
 Even though they would not pay for a Mayo visit, they could not find me an oncologist that was familiar with this type of cancer.
 It had now been over two weeks since I had this devastating news and I still did not have an appointment with a physician.